 From a security perspective, it's imperative to verify the PostgreSQL binary packages are sourced from a valid software repository.
-For a complete listing of all PostgreSQL binaries available via configured repositories inspect the output from dnf provides 'libpq.so' Of apt-file search /usr/pgsql-16/lib/libpq.so.5.
+For a complete listing of all PostgreSQL binaries available via configured repositories inspect the output from dnf provides '\libpq.so' or apt-file search /usr/pgsql-1\/lib/libpq.so.5.